grinnell-cs/csc151-images/pages/syllabus.md

 I hope that you will do your best to miss as few reading problems, labs, and reflections as possible.

-If your LAs and MPs indicate that you should receive a passing grade (C or above), missing tokens, readings, labs, or reflections cannot drop your grade below a C.
+Note: If your LAs and MPs indicate that you should receive a passing grade (C or above), missing tokens, readings, labs, or metacognitive reflections cannot drop your grade below a C.

 ### Redos

 Because I care more that you learn the material than that you learn it by a particular deadline, I permit redos for the major work in this course.
 Redos on learning assessments are automatically available.
 In general, you may try them again on the next set of learning assessments (SoLA).

-Redos on reading responses and lab writeups are rarely permitted.
+In contrast, redos on reading responses, lab writeups, and metacognitive reflections are are rarely permitted.
 Please speak with me if you would like to redo a reading response or lab writeup.
+Since metacognitive reflections only work when done with a task, you may not make those up.

 Your first redo on a mini-project is generally free.
 Subsequent redos on mini-projects may require tokens; see [the handout on tokens](../handouts/tokens) for details.
 When you receive a graded mini-project, it will generally include a checklist of issues that you must address to get a higher grade.
 Please reproduce the checklist in your re-done project.
 Where appropriate, you should indicate how you addressed the issues we have described.
 Please see the [handout on redoing mini-projects](../handouts/redos) for more details.

 ### Final deadline for all work

 Note that *all* work must be submitted by {{ site.all_work_deadline }}.
 This is College policy and cannot be waived for any reason.
 If you find yourself needing to turn in work past this deadline, you must consult with me as soon as possible to submit an *incomplete request* for the course.
-If you take an incomplete in the course, the only work you can make up will be one of the mini projects.
+The Committee on Academic Standing notes that ""An incomplete is generally not appropriate when […] there are multiple assignments to be completed."
+Hence, if you take an incomplete in the course, the only work you can make up will be one of the mini projects.

 ### Tokens

 To provide a consistent and clear mechanism for dealing with the issues that regularly come up during the semester (e.g., late work, extra resubmissions), I rely on a variant of the "[token system](../handouts/tokens)" designed by my colleague Peter-Michael Osera.
 In short, you begin the semester with a few tokens and use them up as you turn in work late, show up to class late, or miss class without notifying me.
 You may earn additional tokens by attending events that I deem appropriate, such as talks related to the course or your colleages' performances and competitions.

-You can usually check your token status on Gradescope.
-The regular status reports may also include information on tokens.
+The regular status reports will include information on tokens.

 Please read [the handout on tokens](../handouts/tokens) for more details.